wisr/building.wisr.io/src/pages/start-the-conversation-with-discussions/index.md

 	⁃	What are the most important transferrable skills to develop for a career in this industry?
 - Share a resource or article that the members of the community might find helpful or interesting

-## Take it for a spin and let us know what you think!
+## Take it for a Spin and Let Us Know What You think!

 To test the **Discussions** feature, create a test community in 'invite only' mode so that only you and any other staff/colleagues you invite will see it.
 After you’re done testing, you can archive that community.
 Please note, if you create a topic or post in an existing community to see how it works and then delete the post, all members who view the forum will see that a post was deleted, so it's best to do testing in a community that you don’t mind deleting.